xorro-p2p/xorro/README.md

 4. `SUPER`: true or false -- is the node a supernode?
 5. `NAT`: true or false -- is this node behind NAT firewall?
 6. `FQDN`:  Fully Qualified Domain Name or public IP at which the node is reachable.
+7. `LEECH`: true or false -- this disables the broadcast of location info about any hosted files.